ManjunathD620/Sentiment_Analysis_with_RNN/README.md

 # Sentiment Analysis with RNN
 Implementing Recurrent Neural Networks, particular LSTMs, to perform sentiment analysis in Keras.Sentiment analysis probably is one the most common applications in Natural Language processing.
-No need to emphasize how important customer service tool sentiment analysis has become.
-So we will train a classifier on IMDB Dataset of 50K Movie Reviews, using Recurrent Neural Networks.
+No need to emphasize how important customer service tool, sentiment analysis has become.Train a classifier on IMDB Dataset of 50K Movie Reviews, using Recurrent Neural Networks.

 # Dataset
 * We are using IMDB Dataset to train our model.<br>